Frank Brisko

-Frank Brisko (August 24, 1900 Chicago, Illinois – November 26, 1990 Exeland, Wisconsin) was an American racecar driver.
+Frank Stanley Brisko (born Stanislaw Franciszek Brzuszczynski, August 24, 1900 – November 26, 1990) was an American racing driver.

+Biography

+Brisko was born in Poland, immigrating to the U.S. with his family at a very young age.
+He grew up in Chicago, and later moved to Milwaukee.
 Originally a motorcycle racer, Brisko ran in the Indianapolis 500 twelve times.
 He started on the front row twice, and he led 69 laps of the 1934 race but finished ninth that year.
 He also was a noted engine designer.